top of page

 Imagine

-You still pay your bills, answer your emails, love the people you love, make mistakes, learn, and begin again.
+Your life may look much as it always has: You still pay your bills, answer your emails, love the people you love, make mistakes, learn, and begin again.

-Beneath the familiar rhythm of your days, something within you has become unshakable.
+Something within you has become unshakable.

 You no longer argue with yourself quite so much.